egovernment/eregistrations/README.md

 Find all require() calls.
 Used internally by [Webmake](#webmake).

 ##### formidable - https://github.com/felixge/node-formidable
 Handles asynchronous file uploads on server-side.
-Handled by middleware configured on [Connect](#connect)
+Handled by middleware configured on [Connect](#connect---httpsgithubcomsenchalabsconnect)

 ##### fresh - https://github.com/visionmedia/node-fresh
 HTTP response freshness testing.
-Used by [Connect](#connect) and [Send](#send)
+Used by [Connect](#connect---httpsgithubcomsenchalabsconnect) and [Send](#send---httpsgithubcomvisionmediasend)

 ##### fs2 - https://github.com/medikoo/fs2
 Functions that extend and complement Node.js fs package.
 Used internally by many server-side packages.

 ##### gm - http://aheckmann.github.com/gm/
-Image processing packge.
+Image processing package.
 It generates for us image and pdf thumbnails.
 Used in form submission controllers that handle file uploads.

 ##### i18n2
 Gettext, translation module.
 Currently just placeholder.
 See [dedicated](#internationalization) section.

 ##### jshint - https://github.com/jshint/jshint
 Modified version of static code analysis tool.
-Used for code linting by [XLint](#xlint)
+Used for code linting by [XLint](#xlint---httpsgithubcommedikooxlint)

 ##### jslint-mod - https://github.com/douglascrockford/JSLint
 Modified version of static code analysis tool.
-Used for code linting by [XLint](#xlint)
+Used for code linting by [XLint](#xlint---httpsgithubcommedikooxlint)

 ##### location-emitter
 URL location handler for client-side.
 Used for URL routing.